 Once candidates have attended all five units they can sit a short assessment and on successful completion receive a certificate.
 The 2.5 hour assessment will cover the key topics from the modules that relate to common repairs and maintenance requests from tenants.
 The questions will be similar to those used in the classroom exercises for each module and will include 10 multiple choice and 26 short answer questions.
 Preparation for the assessment will be discussed in more detail during the fifth module – Building maintenance and reporting repairs.

 When and where are our courses held?

 If you have eight or more participants our highly experienced tutors will come to your workplace to deliver any of our courses.
-For those organisations with fewer than ten participants we run public courses on various dates throughout the year.
+For those organisations with fewer than eight participants we run public courses on various dates throughout the year.